 Information Technology Career Path

 There are many ways to enter the information industry.
-You may take the traditional method and obtain an associate degree, graduate degree, or higher qualification in a computer-related field.
+You may take the traditional method and obtain an IT associate degree, IT bachelor’s degree, or higher qualification in a computer-related field.
 Or, you might follow a non-traditional path and attend a bootcamp to gain a technical education.
 If you’re interested in IT but you’re unsure how to get started, here are a few tips for you.

 - Do your research before choosing a career path.
 The IT industry comprises several specializations.
 Computer programmers and systems administrators have different roles.
 Research is vital if you want to choose the path that suits your interests and career goals.
 Look into the primary duties, job outlook, salary range, and career-specific skills of IT professionals.